jaq-lagnirac/cs370-swe/README.md

     ```
     cargo tauri build --runner cargo-xwin --target x86_64-pc-windows-msvc
     ```
-    ***Note:*** An error was occured during testing of this feature.
+    ***Note:*** An error occurred during testing of this feature.
 Please refer to [Install Rust and Cargo](#install-rust-and-cargo) and the [following bug report](https://github.com/tauri-apps/tauri/issues/7816) in order to ensure that you are correctly able to compile for Windows.
 In short, run the following command to ensure a successful compilation:
     ```
     rustup update
     ```